Photo via @Aquaventuresos

 Cost: The river is located on private land, so there's a small fee to enter (100 pesos).

 Getting Here: This is the main caveat with the DIY option.
-The river's entry point is out of the way (about an hour drive from Sosua and a bit longer from Cabarete) and the roads are kinda rough, so you'll need a car that can handle that.
+The river's entry point is out of the way (about an hour drive from Sosua) and the roads are kinda rough, so you'll need a car that can handle that.
 Public transport isn't likely to be an option.
 You will need to arrange for your driver/taxi to wait while you swim, and take you back.
 It sounds doable but will take some figuring out.

 If you do DIY, some cite that the entry is near this place to stay: Casita Antonio y Sarita, Unnamed Road, 57000, Dominican Republic.
 You may be able to get a bit more info by asking around this location, as well.